kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### Original URL query parameters

 * `jatos.urlQueryParameters` - Original query string parameters of the URL that starts the study.
 It is provided as a JavaScript object.
 This might be useful to pass on information from outside of JATOS into a study run, e.g. if you want to pass on information like gender and age.
-However if you know the information beforehand it's easier to put them in the
-Study's or Component's JSON input.
+However if you know the information beforehand it's easier to put them in the Study's or Component's JSON input.
+Another example is MTurk which passes on it's worker's ID via a URL query parameter.

-  E.g. one has this link to start a Personal Single Run:
+  Example: One has this link to start a Personal Single Run:

   `http://localhost:9000/publix/50/start?batchId=47&personalSingleWorkerId=506`